backend-souls/backendsouls-calendar/README.md

+# BackendSouls Calendar

-# A naive RFC-8984 Rust implementation
+A naive Rust implementation of the RFC-8984!

 ## Dependencies